kubesure/docs/README.md

 **0.4 Features**

-1. Pay As you Go
+1. Pay As You Go model generation.